xtrm0/csd-blog/website/content/2021/kangaroo.md

 </figure-caption>

-One important aspect of the insertion path in Kangaroo too reduce writes is how Kangaroo moves objects from KLog to KSet.
+One important aspect of the insertion path in Kangaroo that reduces write amplification is how Kangaroo moves objects from KLog to KSet.
-KLog often contains multiple objects mapping to the same set in KSet, such as the pink and yellow object in the figure above.
+KLog often contains multiple objects mapping to the same set in KSet, such as the pink and yellow objects in the figure above.
-Whenever an object is evicted from KLog, Kangaroo proactively uses KLog's index to find any other objects that map to the same set in KSet.
+Whenever an object is evicted from KLog, Kangaroo proactively uses KLog's index to find any other objects that map to the same set in KSet, and moves them to KLog as well.
 Since writing a set always requires writing 4 KB, regardless of the number of objects inserted, writing multiple new objects instead of just 1 greatly reduces the the write amplification.

 Thus, Kangaroo amortizes writes to KSet over multiple objects, decreasing the overall number of bytes written to flash.
 Kangaroo accomplishes this amortization with a small KLog (~5% of flash), resulting in only a small DRAM overhead to index KLog’s entire capacity.
 Kangaroo thus addresses both the DRAM and flash-write overheads of caching tiny objects on flash.

-### Kangaroo Optimizations
+### Kangaroo optimizations

 On top of this basic design, Kangaroo introduces additional techniques to increase its effectiveness.
 In particular, since Kangaroo is a cache and not a key-value store, it can evict objects to minimize writes.